zarr-developers/governance/GOVERNANCE.md

 developer community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

-Members of the steering council also have the "owner" role within the [zarr-developersGitHub organization](https://github.com/zarr-developers/) and are ultimately responsible for managing the zarr-developers GitHub account, the [@zarr_dev](https://twitter.com/zarr_dev) twitter account, the [zarr website]( https://zarr-developers.github.io), and other similar zarr owned resources.
+Members of the steering council also have the "owner" role within the [zarr-developers GitHub organization](https://github.com/zarr-developers/) and are ultimately responsible for managing the zarr-developers GitHub account, the [@zarr_dev](https://twitter.com/zarr_dev) twitter account, the [zarr website]( https://zarr-developers.github.io), and other similar zarr owned resources.